 Take BART to the Montgomery Street stop.
 From here, walk to the corner of Kearny and Sutter Streets for the 30-Stockton Bus.
 Take this to the stop at Columbus and Stockton.
 The North Beach Festival is just two blocks east.

-Take the 70, 80, or 101 to the corner of Van Ness and Pacific Streets.
-From here, take the 10 or the 12 over to the North Beach Festival.
+Take the 101 to the corner of Van Ness and Pacific Streets.
+From here, take the 12 over to the North Beach Festival.

 From the South Bay, your best option is to take BART to the Montgomery Street Station.
 From there, pick up the 30-Stockton on the corner of Kearny and Sutter Streets.
 Walk two blocks east to find the North Beach Festival.